 Research and development expenditures are charged to operations as incurred.
-Our expenses related to clinical trials are expected to be based on actual and estimated costs of the services received and efforts expended pursuant to contracts with multiple research institutions and clinical research organizations that conduct and manage clinical trials on our behalf.
+Our expenses related to clinical trials are based on actual and estimated costs of the services received and efforts expended pursuant to contracts with multiple research institutions and the CRO that conducts and manages our clinical trials.
 The financial terms of these agreements are subject to negotiation and will vary from contract to contract and may result in uneven payment flows.
-Generally, it is anticipated that these agreements will set forth the scope of the work to be performed at a fixed fee or unit price.
-Payments under the contracts will depend on factors such as the successful enrollment of patients or the completion of clinical trial milestones.
-Expenses related to clinical trials generally are expected to be accrued based on contracted amounts applied to the level of patient enrollment and activity according to the protocol.
+Generally, these agreements will set forth the scope of the work to be performed at a fixed fee or unit price.
+Payments under these contracts will depend on factors such as the successful enrollment of patients or the completion of clinical trial milestones.
+Expenses related to clinical trials generally are accrued based on contracted amounts applied to the level of patient enrollment and activity according to the protocol.
 If timelines or contracts are modified based upon changes in the clinical trial protocol or scope of work to be performed, we would be required to modify our estimates accordingly on a prospective basis.